 HILARY T. STRIMPLE, Senior Associate

 Hilary Strimple is a Senior Associate at Brent D. Glass LLC.
 She has nine years of experience in museum management and operations, collections, and fundraising.
-She works closely with clients to develop fundraising strategies and plans, review board organization, and ensure executive searchers attract diverse and qualified candidates.
+She works closely with clients on developing fundraising strategies and plans, reviewing board organization, and assessing collection management and interpretation.
+She ensures executive searchers attract diverse and qualified candidates.

 Strimple began her career as the Administrative Assistant at Brent D. Glass LLC.
 She also previously served as the Special Events Coordinator and Collections Manager at the Heurich House Museum, and as the Auction Coordinator and Junior Specialist in Furniture at Alex Cooper Auctioneers.